 Accurate identification of the ant and location of the nest(s) is essential if you want to get rid of a Pharaoh ant colony for good.
-At Prosite, we offer comprehensive pest control services that include an inspection.
+At Prosite, we offer comprehensive pest control solutions in Ellensburg and the surrounding communities that include an inspection.
 When you contact us, we’ll conduct a thorough inspection of the property to identify the type of ant and the severity of the infestation.
 We’ll also locate entry points and determine what conditions in or around your structure are attracting them.
 Upon completion of our inspections, we’ll discuss our findings and recommend a treatment plan to get rid of the Pharaoh ants.

 If you’re interested in learning more about our Pharaoh ant control services, contact Prosite today.

-At Prosite, we recommend implementing the following Pharaoh ant prevention tips:
+At Prosite Pest Control, we recommend implementing the following helpful Pharaoh ant prevention tips:

 Inspect the foundation and exterior walls, sealing any openings discovered.